 Adding Something Extra

 Above and beyond the materials already discussed, there are numerous other additions which some growers may or may not choose to include in their mix.
 Activated Charcoal is one addition because of its ability to purify and neutralize any impurities which may get into the soil.
-For growers who are working with acid loving plants such as azaleas (pH of 7.5 or higher) the inclusion of peat moss in a potting mixture is a good idea.
+For growers who are working with acid loving plants such as azaleas (pH of around 5.5) the inclusion of peat moss in a potting mixture is a good idea.
 Some azalea growers actually include the peat moss as the primary organic ingredient in the base mix.
+Better yet, the use of Kanuma and pumice 50/50 is ideal for azaleas.
 For plants that like alkaline soils, the addition of one or two handfuls of horticultural lime is a useful addition.
 Many growers like to add a couple of scoops of bone meal (a mild, organic fertilizer) to a base mix.
 As noted in the beginning, the right mixture for a working bonsai soil is largely a matter of personal preference, but remember when adding ingredients not to impair efficient drainage.

 A Couple Of Tips